Best Argos Black Friday deals - Crazy Code discount and Cyber Monday offers

 Your guide to the best Argos deals in 2019 - including the Echo Dot for £22, LEGO deals, XBox bundles and Crazy Code discounts

 Argos looks like it’s been one of the big winners this Black Friday, with good deals across tech, toys and TVs.
-Thankfully, most of the deals are running through the weekend and yet more are going live for Cyber Monday on the 2nd December.
+Thankfully, most of the deals are running through to Cyber Monday.

 A lot of the biggest deals in the run up to Christmas this year have come from the Argos Crazy Code, weekly discount codes on popular toys.
 The latest Crazy Code gives you 20% off Peppa Pig, Little Live and Pokemon toys, just in time for the Christmas shopping.